dalehenrich/RowanSample9/README.md

 			}
 		}
 	},
-	#comment : 'Start with  spec_0028, update the project structure using the new component creation API --- spec_0026 thru ?? represents the evolution of a project.'
+	#comment : 'Start with  spec_0029, update the project structure using the new component creation API --- spec_0026 thru ?? represents the evolution of a project.'
 }

 RwTestProjectLibraryIndexCard {
-	#name : 'index_0029',
+	#name : 'index_0030',
-	#title : 'Start with  spec_0028, update the project structure using the new component creation API --- spec_0026 thru ?? represents the evolution of a project.',
+	#title : 'Start with  spec_0029, update the project structure using the new component creation API --- spec_0026 thru ?? represents the evolution of a project.',
-	#specName : 'spec_0029',
+	#specName : 'spec_0030',
-	#index : 29,
+	#index : 30,
-	#derivedFrom : 'spec_0028',
+	#derivedFrom : 'spec_0029',
-	#comment : 'add 2 more classes, tests and packages (one class/package) and create category components: Core, Definitions, Specs, Tests',
+	#comment : 'add platform conditional extension methods and classes plus tests - gemstone pharo gs3.5-',
 	#rowanIssues : [
 		573
 	],